phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ## Conclusion

-In the end, we have a very flexible way of visualizing all books that have been published with an ISBN.
+We now have a very flexible way of visualizing all books that have been published with an ISBN.
 I enjoyed working on this project a lot.
 In the end, it was made possible by what would in software be called a bad choice - using an identifier that can only barely fit enough elements.
-If you tried the same with UUIDs, you'd have purely vast emptyness ;)
+If you tried the same with UUIDs, you'd have purely vast emptiness ;)

 The source code is available at https://github.com/phiresky/isbn-visualization.